aleksilassila/litematica-printer/README.md

   sometimes it can't place all the rails (to avoid placing anything incorrectly).
 - Legit mode? (for anticheats)

+Also, I have decided that features that fix existing builds, such as automatic excavation or correcting incorrectly placed blocks are out of the scope of this mod.

 ## Building and Contributing

 Each Minecraft version has its own submodule, that has the default fabric mod development tasks